Code of Conduct

 Registration and Attendance

 Students are not allowed on the school site before 7.30 am.
 Any student arriving at school between 7.30 and 8.00 am needs to go through the main front entrance and wait in the canteen.
-From 8.00 am they can go to their form rooms.
 During the majority of the school day, only sixth formers may enter the school through the main entrance.

 You should be in your form room by 8.45am.
 If you are not present when the register is called, you will be marked as absent.
 If you arrive before the end of registration, your tutor will change the mark to ‘Late’.
 If you arrive after registration has ended, you must sign in on the appropriate list in the main entrance hall.

 All absence of more than one day must be explained by a written note or email from your parent.
 If your parents want you to miss school for a particular reason, they should fill in a ‘Leave of Absence’ form which can be accessed here.
 Holidays will not usually be authorised by the school in term time.